Coat of arms of Riga: History

 In 1656, the city acquired the right to place the Swedish crown in its coat of arms as a form of gratitude from the for the heroic defense of the city during the siege of Russia.
 The color of the white coat of arms was changed to blue, but the order of the cross red color - with gold.
 Such coat of arms was kept in the Riga stamp seal until 1889.

-After the Northern War, when Riga was under the control of the Russian Empire, the Russian Tsarina Catherine II approved the coat of arms of Riga on 4 October 1788.
-The shield holders of the lions were replaced by the symbol of the Russian Empire - the two-headed eagle's, and the crown of the Monarch of Sweden with the Russian imperial crown.
+After the Northern War, when Riga was taken over by the Russian Empire, the Russian Tsarina Catherine II approved the coat of arms of Riga on 4 October 1788.
+The shield holders of the lions were replaced by the symbol of the Russian Empire - the two-headed eagle's, and the crown of the monarch of Sweden with the Russian imperial crown.

-On October 31, 1925, with the approval of the President, Riga received a new coat of arms, the description of which is as follows:
+On October 31, 1925, with the approval of the President of Latvia, Riga received a new coat of arms, the description of which is as follows:

 In the years of the Latvian SSR, there was little attention to the coat of arms of Riga, and the new coat of arms was approved on 15 February 1967, designed by Ivars Strautmanis.
 It had a coat of arms with a golden border in the color of the flag of the Latvian SSR, with a 2-tower-shaped silhouette of the city gate (the silhouette was added more details in 1987).
 Above the gate is 2 crossed keys and a yellow star.
 The establishment year of Riga, "1201", was added later in 1968, and was deleted in a 1987 revision, and was changed with the lions below the gate in 1988.